Title: Research Fellow

 Phone: +353 (0)21 490 1959

 I think about the future and how we will heat our homes, fuel our cars, use our land and generate electricity.
-I have been involved in the energy industry for approximately 15 years in both commercial and academic research and I trying to understand the transition to low carbon energy systems from a technical, societal and an economic perspective.
+I have been involved in the energy industry for approximately 15 years in both commercial and academic research and I try to understand the transition to low carbon energy systems from a technical, societal and an economic perspective.
 I use computer modelling tools like PLEXOS and TIMES to simulate what different futures might look like and I am very interested in Energy and Climate Policy.

 Energy and Power systems modelling, Energy Economics and Policy, Energy storage and Wind Resource Assessment.